random-guys/siber/README.md

 Metrics.record(req, res);
 ```

-Also siberMetrics allow the export of all recorded metrics to prometeus server through the `send` method:
+Also SiberMetrics allow the export of all recorded metrics to prometeus server through the `send` method:

 Create an HTTP Handler to expose your server metrics to prometeus server.